 Holistically, this is better than just a simple term + critical plan.
 Usually the simple term + critical illness plans cease coverage after age 65.
 Living in Singapore where euthanasia is not practiced, i do not want to burden my future generations with heavy medical bills.
 This life plan insurance should take care of that.

 I’ve also bought a similar life coverage for my daughter.
 The policy will be fully paid up when she reaches age 20, with $300k coverage in each of the categories life/critical illness/disability, so she does NOT need to buy insurance until she has dependents.
+You will probably only need a Term insurance policy to cover your dependents, and perhaps some additional critical illness coverage as medical costs may be higher in 2047.

 I strongly believe that when it comes to financial planning, you need to have a clear mind when it comes to evaluating financial instruments: